Clinical Research Associate

 Clinical Research Associate Interview Questions and Answers for Freshers

-Q3.
-What is informed consent form and process
+Q. What is an informed consent form and process?

 Informed consent form and process is a legal and ethical requirement in clinical research that ensures participants are fully informed about the study and voluntarily agree to participate.